-During a walk in Prague, you will passes by a wide variety of places and places.
-These are not always among the sights that immediately attract visitors to the city.
-But often it is precisely these places that make you discover a city from a completely different perspective.
+When walking around Prague, you pass all kinds of different places and squares.
+These are not always the sights that immediately attract visitors to the city.
+But often it is precisely these places where you discover a completely different side to a city.

-Again and again we decide to visit exactly these places.
+We always plan to visit these places.
 The more often or the longer we are in the city, the more interesting these destinations become.
-Prague is no exception, there are beautiful places here that are rarely on the list of day and weekend visitors.
+Prague is no exception; there are beautiful places here that are rarely on the list of day and weekend visitors.

 Prague tips a little off the beaten track